 Blueberry Lemon-Thyme Cornmeal Crisp

 Late Summer blueberries are so scrumptious, but this crisp can be enjoyed anytime of year using frozen blueberries.
-Lemon, thyme and cornmeal play off the sweet blueberries and add fabulous flavor and texture. gluten free
+Lemon, thyme and cornmeal play off the sweet blueberries and add fabulous flavor and texture. gluten free with vegan option **see note

 - 1/2 C Thick Rolled Oats GF if needed, 64g